Ravenscar, North Yorkshire

-Ravenscar is a coastal village in the Scarborough district of North Yorkshire, England.
+Ravenscar is a coastal village in the county of North Yorkshire, England.
 It is within the civil parish of Staintondale and the North York Moors National Park, and is 10 mi north of Scarborough.
+From 1974 to 2023 it was part of the Borough of Scarborough.
+It is now administered by the unitary North Yorkshire Council.

 A National Trail, the 110 mi Cleveland Way, passes through Ravenscar, which is also the eastern terminus of the Lyke Wake Walk.
 The official end of the walk is at a point where the path meets the coast road.
+The sea around the area hosts a seal colony.

 History

 Ravenscar was the location of a late 4th century Roman signal station, part of a chain that extended along the Yorkshire coast.

+Until the early 20th century, Ravenscar was known as 'Peak' or 'The Peak'.
+At the edge of the village is a disused windmill, Peak Mill, which dates from 1858.

 To the north of the village is the old Peak alum works, now a National Trust site, but once an important part of the dyeing industry.
 The last alum works at Ravenscar closed down in 1871 after the invention of a synthetic dye fixer.

-At the edge of the village is a disused windmill, Peak Mill, which dates from 1858.

-Until the early 20th century Ravenscar was known as 'Peak' or 'The Peak'.
+Bent Rigg radar station sits on a cliff top just to the south of the village.

 At the turn of the 19th–20th century, plans were made to turn the village into a holiday resort to rival nearby Scarborough.
 Roads were laid out, some houses were built and sewers were laid.
 Because of the long trek to its rocky beach, Ravenscar never achieved popularity, and the development was left unfinished – a town with sewers and streets but no houses.

 The village was served by Ravenscar railway station between 1885 and 1965.